JeremyOrr4/JeremyOrr4/README.md

-### Hi there 👋
+# Hi there 👋
+I have a ton of private repositories that I work on!
+Let me know if you would like to see any projects that you may have heard about by sending me an email at orrj4@mcmaster.ca.
+Thanks!

 ## Education
-Software Engineering and Management at McMaster!
+Software Engineering and Management at McMaster.

 ## Hobbies
 I love music.
 I play the Guitar, Bass, Piano and Drums!

 <!--
 **JeremyOrr4/JeremyOrr4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.